Alta Gracia: A Living Wage for Workers

 Living Wage Standard

 Poverty wages are a staple for workers in the garment industry.
-But at Alta Gracia, workers are guaranteed a living wage, a wage which allows a worker to rise above subsistence living and meet the essential needs of their family.
-A living wage in the Dominican Republic is approximately three times the minimum wage, which is the salary earned by almost all garment workers in this country.
+But at Alta Gracia, workers are guaranteed a living wage, a wage that allows workers to rise above subsistence living and meet the essential needs of their families.
+A living wage in the Dominican Republic is approximately three times the minimum wage.

 Right to Organize